-4. Infrastructure - Now and the Future Options

-- 4.1 National Approach: Approach the Murray Darling Basin as a national piece of infrastructure, and undertake investment and asset maintenance as such. - 4.2 Infrastructure Evaluation: That the federal government undertakes a comprehensive evaluation of future infrastructure investment requirements which secure both the environmental and productive requirements of the Murray Darling Basin for decades to come. - 4.3 Alternative Arrangements: Evaluate alternative management options for South Australian flows, including Lock Zero construction and a revised approach to the use of the barrages. - 4.4 Upper Murray Darling Infrastructure: Significant investment in infrastructure such as dams to improve total water availability in the MDB and reduce increasing reliance on lower basin rivers for downstream requirements. - 4.5 Sovereign Wealth Fund: That the federal government give consideration to the establishment of a permanent fund (Sovereign Wealth Fund) directed at the maintenance of the security of the sector in times of drought, or the investment into maintaining and improving the infrastructure supporting the industries and population which relies on the Murray Darling Basin. - 4.6 Return Flow Credits: Where harvested storm water is returned to rivers via infrastructure (i.e. roads and footpaths), credits for the infrastructure owners could be considered.
+- 4. Infrastructure Now and the Future Options - 4.1 National Approach: Approach the Murray Darling Basin as a national piece of infrastructure, and undertake investment and asset maintenance as such. - 4.2 Infrastructure Evaluation: That the Federal Government , in consultation with the Basin States, undertakes a comprehensive evaluation of future infrastructure investment requirements which secure both the environmental and productive requirements of the Murray Darling Basin for decades to come. - 4.3 Alternative Arrangements: Evaluate alternative management options for South Australian flows, including the replacement of current fixed minimum volume agreement via a lower fixed minimum volume plus a percentage of further flows.
+In addition, consideration should be given to a trial for reduced dilution flows to South Australia to determine its effectiveness in controlling salt levels. - 4.4 Upper Murray Darling Infrastructure: Significant investment in infrastructure such as dams to improve total water availability in the MDB and reduce increasing reliance on lower basin rivers for downstream requirements. - 4.5 Constraints Investment: That urgent action be undertaken to assign an appropriate level of capital investment to ensure the delivery of water beyond constraints.
+This may involve the use of other rivers, such as the Wakool and Edward, and through existing irrigation networks, such as Murray Irrigation Limited (MIL).
+It should also involve an investment in preventing further deterioration of existing constraints through bank rehabilitation, channel volume maintenance and the timing and intensity of environmental flows.

-5. Conveyance Water and Losses
+5. Conveyance and Water Losses